cdrubin/pash/README.md

 page.level     -- level in the tree at which this page sits

 site.tree      -- tree of site

+pash           -- a lua table available for user data and functions
 ```

 Calling pash should be as simple as :